ords/micro/readme.md

 Our Design System folder including common utils

 ## Main Application
 There are three components to our main application.
+This is the configuration of our main application from all of our other packages.

 - bootstrap
-- feature
+- routes
 - layout

 ### Boostrap
-Reference specific parts of modules which has boostrap code which are needed.
+Reference to boostrap code from features as needed.
+Example reference (to be implemented) is the bootstrap code to implement the Authorization service from the *auth feature*.

+### Routes
+Routes based on the paths in our registry with references to views from a feature.

 ### Layout
-Containers of features (views) or fragments (view fragments).

-.. should illustrate this

-### Feature
-Feature implementations as required
+The purpose of a layout is to do view orchastration.
+A Layout will have a router which contains a set of routes.
+While a layout in general only display one View (matched route) it may also display view fragments.
+View fragment will in general not require a route and won't take up the entire screen.
+View Fragments could for example be a nav bar.

-### Naming Convention Features
+## Naming Convention Features
 We have created a scaleable naming convention:

 - feat_namespace_feature-name